ARGOeu/argo-messaging/doc/v1/docs/api_basic.md

 --------- | -----------
-bind_ip | the ip address to listen to. port | The port where the API will listen to zookeeper_hosts | List of zookeeper instances that are used to sync kafka store_host | Address:port of the datastore server store_db | Database name used on the datastore server certificate | path to the node's TLS certificate file certificate_key | path to the certificate's private key
+bind_ip | the ip address to listen to. port | The port where the API will listen to zookeeper_hosts | List of zookeeper instances that are used to sync kafka store_host | Address:port of the datastore server store_db | Database name used on the datastore server certificate | path to the node's TLS certificate file certificate_key | path to the certificate's private key per_resource_auth | enable authorization per resource (topic/subscription)

 **Location of config.json**: API will look first for config.json locally in the folder where the executable runs and then in the ` /etc/argo-messaging/`  location.